ecstatic-morse/ct-aes/README.md

 reason, most timing-critical routines are written in assembly language, guaranteeing that they appear verbatim in the generated executable.

-Hand-coding assembly is costly in terms of developer time, especially for less commonly used architectures, so writing a single implementation in a high-level language which works cross-platform would be beneficial.
+Hand-coding assembly is costly in terms of developer time, especially for less common architectures, so writing a single implementation in a high-level language which works cross-platform would be beneficial.
 However, it requires careful auditing of both the source code and generated assembly, along with some clever tricks to ensure that your carefully designed, timing-attack resistant library is not optimized into a vulnerable state when actually used.
 At the moment, this library does not take any of these measures, and *should not be used* except perhaps as an intelligible reference for assembly implementations.
 Before it can be used as is, I must do the following:

 - [ ] Pessimize the local optimizer using intrinsics like `test::black_box`.
 - [ ] Put timing critical code behind an FFI barrier to make it opaque to